 Retention: Returning to the app at least 1x within 30 days

 Another thing to note is that we talk about retention over the span of 90 days or one quarter.
 This is the industry standard for measuring retention because it takes the app user lifecycle into account.
 By the way, this 90 day time period is also what our very own data experts at Localytics use when they analyze benchmarks.

 What does this mean for the future of app retention?
 We still have a lot of work to do.
-With the release of Rich Push on iOS 10 and location-based marketing capabilities improving, mobile app marketers have a slew of engaging tools at their finger tips.
+With the rise of rich push and location-based marketing capabilities, mobile app marketers have a slew of engaging tools at their finger tips.
 So why aren't more using them?

 The above data speaks for itself; while a marginal numbers of apps are focusing on retention, the rest are falling short.
 Even though mobile is how consumers wish to interact with brands, brands aren’t delivering on experience and thus, consumers are churning.
 So how do we fix this?
 Take advantage of the below tactics that have been proven to positively impact retention:

 1.)
 App Onboarding: If users don't clearly understand the value of your app and how to use it, their odds of churning drastically increase.
 We've seen app user retention rates increase by 50% after implementing a solid onboarding.
 What does good app onboarding look like?
 Check this out.

 2. )In-App Messaging: In-app messages are received while a user is within your app, and is usually based off of some action taken.
 Because of this, they're highly relevant to the end user and also make it easier for them to move through your app experience.
 Plus, they've been known to drive retention up over 3x.
 If you're looking for in-app messaging inspiration, here you go.